Interrupted Reaching Out Movement

 Introduction

-One of the deepest human needs is the movement toward connection, closeness, safety, and emotional belonging.
+One of our deepest human needs is for connection, safety, and belonging.

-In Family Constellations, interrupted reaching out movement describes what happens when a child’s natural movement toward a parent or caregiver is disrupted before connection feels complete, safe, or fully received.
+In Family Constellations, interrupted reaching out movement describes what happens when a child's natural movement toward a parent or caregiver is disrupted before they feel fully received or secure.

-Family Constellations explores how trauma, unconscious loyalty, emotional entanglement, and unresolved family dynamics may shape these patterns within families.
+Family Constellations explores how trauma, unconscious loyalty, entanglement, and unresolved family dynamics may continue shaping these patterns across generations.

 The Natural Movement Toward Connection